 A static site will be supported by any hosting service.
 Nowadays that’s not such a big issue – most cheap hosting services provide Drupal and other content management systems.
 However, if your preference is for other technologies, you may be able to find a static web site generator based on those technologies.

-Some static web site generators, like Nanoc, are built from text files.
+Some static web site generators, like Nanoc and Jekyll, are built from text files.
 This makes it very easy to track changes to your web site, if you’re used to using version control software like Git or Subversion.
-And of course you’re free to use whichever tool you know and prefer.
+And of course you’re free to use whichever version control tool you prefer.

 I keep my sites on Github, so I always have a backup and a complete history of changes to the site.

 Obviously, there’s a lot you can’t do with a static site.
 You’re not going to build an advanced shopping site, or a forum, or the next Facebook.
+You can’t even keep comments (although you could use a service like Disqus for that.)
 You’re not going to be able to store any data that comes from the user.

 Here are my ideas about when to consider using a static web site.
 The more often you answer “yes” to the following, the more likely you have a good fit for a static site: